 - Turned on its head with the Planet Eater of Casey and Andy.
 He's designed to eat the planet Earth but, being about the size of a hamster, can only do it one bite at a time.

-- In Servants Of The Imperium, a moon visited by the characters began falling apart as collateral damage from a space battle going on in orbit around it.
+- In Servants of the Imperium, a moon the characters visited began falling apart as collateral damage from a space battle going on in orbit around it.
 Specifically, it was hit by a single stray Lance shot.
 But, this is the Warhammer 40,000 universe, so what do you expect.